lkcozy/weekly/docs/2022/issue-127.md

 ![](https://scholarlyoa.com/wp-content/uploads/2020/10/What-Is-Geographic-Information-Systems-Featured.jpg)

-A GIS software program is a computer program to support the use of a geographic information system, providing the ability to create, store, manage, query, analyze, and visualize geographic data, t hat is, data representing phenomena for which location is important.
+A GIS software program is a computer program to support the use of a geographic information system, providing the ability to create, store, manage, query, analyze, and visualize geographic data, that is, data representing phenomena for which location is important.

 The GIS software industry encompasses a broad range of commercial and open-source products that provide some or all of these capabilities within various information technology architectures.